AOEpeople/techradar/radar/2019-11-01/event-storming.md

 Event Storming is done in a workshop format.

-To get a business process modeled quickly and complete, it's important to get domain experts, developers, UX and everybody else who is involved to some extend in the related business line into one room.
+To get a business process modeled quickly and complete, it's important to get domain experts, developers, UX and everybody else who is involved to some extent in the related business line into one room.
 With virtually unlimited space for modeling using big paper rolls put onto the walls, equipped with colored stickies and markers, the modeling workshop can start.